-- 4.1 The CSWO's assessment of performance over 2022/23 is that overall performance in securing high quality experiences for people who use social work and social care services has remained positive overall despite major challenges.
-The demand for social work and social care services has continued to increase in almost all areas. - 4.2 Determined and committed staff are delivering a high quality of service to our citizens and continuing to innovate, improve and adapt practices.
+- 6.1 The CSWO's assessment of performance over 2022/23 is that overall performance in securing high quality experiences for people who use social work and social care services has remained positive overall despite major challenges.
+The demand for social work and social care services has continued to increase in almost all areas. - 6.2 Determined and committed staff are delivering a high quality of service to our citizens and continuing to innovate, improve and adapt practices.
 That is a huge achievement and demonstration of the contribution our social care and social work staff can make to the experience of our most vulnerable citizens.
-There is a need to ensure that this staff receive support for their health and wellbeing to stay well and to continue to provide essential and critical services in the longer term. - 4.3 The Council and the Integrated Joint Board must work with the new Chief Social Work Officer to keep under review the adequacy of social work and social care staffing to meet the increased level of needs and demands and ensure statutory responsibilities are met.
+There is a need to ensure that this staff receive support for their health and wellbeing to stay well and to continue to provide essential and critical services in the longer term. - 6.3 The Council and the Integrated Joint Board (to which the Council has delegated adult social care and social work services) must work with the new Chief Social Work Officer to keep under review the adequacy of social work and social care staffing to meet the increased level of needs and demands and ensure statutory responsibilities are met.